 In this light, one logical extension of Baker’s Law is that species with a predominantly selfing mating system may colonize and persist in novel habitats more readily than outcrossing species, leading to the gradual accrual of greater niche breadths in selfing species over time.
-Since self-fertilization can affect the geographic patterns of speciation (i.e. Baker’s Law), ecological differentiation (i.e. reduced sharing of pollinators), and promote reproductive isolation, selfing should promote niche divergence.
+Since self-fertilization can affect the geographic patterns of speciation (i.e., Baker’s Law), ecological differentiation (i.e., reduced sharing of pollinators), and promote reproductive isolation, selfing should promote niche divergence.
 Additionally, time since divergence is expected to influence co-occurrence and overlap in sister species’ distributions.
 Range overlap was shown to be negatively related to time since divergence of 71 sister species (Anaker and Strauss 2014), while character divergence and reproductive isolation over time can allow secondary range overlap between closely related selfing/outcrossing species (Grossenbacher et al. 2016).